-- A. Measles: Two doses of measles vaccine administered at least one month apart.
-The second dose must have been given after January 1, 1980. - B. Mumps - C. Rubella (German Measles): One dose of rubella vaccine, administered after the student's first birthday. - C. Varicella (Chicken Pox): Two doses or provide certification from physician that student has had disease.
+Measles: Two doses of measles vaccine administered at

+- Mumps - Rubella (German Measles): One dose of rubella vaccine, administered after the student's first birthday - Varicella (Chicken Pox): Two doses or provide certification from physician that student has had disease

 A student's health and that of the campus community depend upon compliance with this legislation.
-For additional information, contact the Dean of Learning and Student Development, 860-343-5706.
+For additional information, contact the Dean of Learning and Student Development at 860-343-5706.